 It is well-known for its modernist furniture designs, affordable household products, and (in the US) its cafeteria and restaurant-quality food options.

 Most major cities have a local store that serves them and the surrounding smaller towns.

 IKEA continuously researches and innovates, priding itself on efficiency and high service standards.

 However, it’s essential to understand that IKEA didn’t start as the giant it has become.

 Founded in 1943 by Ingvar Kamprad, IKEA started as a small mail-order business in Älmhult, Sweden.

 Initially, the business sold small goods, such as pens, wallets, and picture frames.

-Within five years, the small company’s success influenced it to move to larger products, and it began carrying furniture.
+Within five years, the small company’s success influenced it to move to larger products and began carrying furniture.

-Due to the difficulty of reaching potential customers, IKEA developed the first IKEA catalog in 1951.
+Due to the difficulty in reaching potential customers, IKEA developed the first IKEA catalog in 1951.